SDR-Pi/SDR-Pi/README.md

 This can be accessed in a browser, but to mount drives to is you will first need to add the CA file to your trusted certificate store.

-#### MediaWiki
+#### Dokuwiki

-An instance of Media Wiki is exposed on [https://sdr-pi.local/wiki](https://sdr-pi.local/wiki), you can use the Git plugin to synchronise this with an existing MediaWiki instance.
+An instance of Dokuwiki is exposed on [https://sdr-pi.local/wiki](https://sdr-pi.local/wiki), you can use the Git plugin to synchronise this with an existing Dokuwiki instance.

 #### OpenWebRx